Charanya-A/Early-Disease-Detection-in-Potato-Plant-using-Deep-Learning/README.md

-# Early Disease Detection in Potato Plant using Deep Learning
+# Early Disease Detection in Potato Plant using Deep Learning for Precise Agriculture

 ## Overview